goleaf/allmoviesmobile/QA_CHECKLIST.md

 **A11y & Perf**

-* [ ] Biography section labeled; “Show more/less” buttons accessible.
+* [ ] Biography section labeled; "Show more/less" buttons accessible.
 * [ ] Large credit lists paginate or virtualize to stay responsive.

 ---